tumsakal/ADO.Net.Client/README.md

   and limiting a result set in a standardized way in managed code that is not performed in the drive itself.
   While these are good features, it's better to let the driver do this work because that is what it's built to do.
   These libraries contains no specific code that targets any specific providers client driver.
-These libraries take the assumption that you are aware of your targeted drivers abilities as well idiosyncraices and bugs.
+These libraries take the assumption that you are aware of your targeted drivers abilities as well as any idiosyncraices and bugs.
   The means is provided to work around anything you need to at any level if you have a specific driver implementation.

 * Assumed SQL skill level - Unlike other Micro-ORMs these libraries assume that you are